liu3zhenlab/KAD/README.md

 3. plots of distributions of problematic k-mers

 _**how to run**_
-For example, from analysis 1, the assembly *a0* (asm0.fas) was KAD profiled.
-We now can analyze the ouput file suffixed with "kad.txt" to examine distributions of problematic k-mers.
+For example, from Analysis 1, the assembly *a0* (asm0.fas) was KAD profiled.
+With the ouput file suffixed with "kad.txt" from Analysis 1, distributions of problematic k-mers can be further analyzed.
 Below is the example script:

 ```
 perl scriptpath/KADdist.pl \